Mount Judah from Donner Peak

-Mount Judah is an accessible peak near Donner Pass, to the north of Lake Tahoe.
-Situated near the Sugar Bowl Ski Resort, this area is heavily trafficked in winter – although not necessarily Judah itself because it does not have its own ski run.
-Although people do ski down from Judah during the winter.
+Mount Judah is a popular and easily accessible peak near Donner Pass, to the north of Lake Tahoe.
+Situated near the Sugar Bowl Ski Resort, this area is heavily trafficked in winter.
+Although people do ski down from Mount Judah during the winter, Mount Judah itself because it does not have its own ski run.

 A loop trail off the Pacific Crest Trail, leads to the summit of Mount Judah.
 This allows for an easy loop of 4.6 miles without significant elevation gain.

 The views from the summit are excellent, with numerous rocky peaks in view, as well as a number of lakes.
 Nearly all of Donner Lake is in view.
 The area around Mount Judah is well built out, with the ski area and roads, but the area is still quite pretty.
 The trail system around Mount Judah is excellent, although not everything is marked 100% clearly, so follow common sense.
 I noticed the north loop turnoff was marked, but not the south loop.
 Nor is the trail marked when heading down towards Donner Peak.
 It is kind of marked, but some people could get confused.